aarthisundhar49-debug/FULL_ADDER_SUBTRACTOR/README.md

 **Program:**

 /* Program to design a half subtractor and full subtractor circuit and verify its truth table in quartus using Verilog programming.
-Developed by: RegisterNumber:
+Developed by:AARTHI B
+RegisterNumber:25016032
 */

 module fa(a,b,cin,sum,carry);
 input a,b,cin;
 output sum,carry;